 A list of kyūsho is provided in the table below, listed from the top of the body to the bottom, since that makes them easier to memorize:

 Every technique you perform should be always directed to one of these thirty kyūsho.
 Even when performing kata, you must envision striking the kyūsho of an imaginary attacker matching your height and build.

-First off, do not punch someone in the skull.
+Do not punch someone in the skull.
 Heads are incredibly hard, and you can easily break your hand trying to crack one open.
 (This is why boxers wear padded gloves.)
-As such, attacks to the skull should only be conducted with the most robust parts of your body, such as the hammer-fist, elbow, knee, or heel.
-Even then, a skull fracture is unlikely, but it will introduce your opponent to the magical world of closed-head trauma.
+Attacks to the skull should only be conducted with the most robust parts of your body (e.g., hammerfist, elbow, knee, or heel).
+Even then, skull fractures are unlikely, but it will introduce your opponent to the magical world of closed-head trauma.